 This is the page for announcing, reporting about, as well as registering for the four annual council events.The four events are

-The 2014 Top Hat, Mass,Dinner and Award Ceremony, begins with a 4;30 PM Mass, Saturday, April 26 in the St. Charles High School Chapel followed by a dinner and recognition ceremony in St. Charles' Cavello Hall.
+The 2014 Top Hat, Mass,Dinner and Award Ceremony, began with a 4;30 PM Mass, Saturday, April 26 in the St. Charles High School Chapel.
+One hundred forty four persons attended, representing twenty three conferences.
+The celebrant was Fr.
+Charlie Klinger, spiritual advisor for the Diocesan council.
+Since April 27was 2014 Divine Mercy Sunday Fr.
+Klinger's homily brought out how Vincentians could fight temptations to being judgmental about those they serve by realizing their own need for divine mercy.
+The Mass was followed by a dinner and recognition ceremony in St. Charles' Cavello Hall.

 The Top Hat award is given annually to a Vincentian in our Diocese who has provided outstanding service in our ministry to grow spiritually by seeking out and serving the poor and needy.
 The "Top Hat" title is used to emphasize that our founder, Frederic Ozanam, did not allow his social class, in which men wore top hats, to blind him to the needs of the poor in early nineteenth century France.